lukejacksonn/oceanwind/README.md

 document.body.className = ow`h-full bg-purple-500 rotate-3 scale-95`;
 ```

-The code above will result in the following happening:
+Running the above code will result in the following happening:

 1. Shorthand syntax will be translated into CSS (e.g. `h-full => { height: 100vh }`).
 2. All resultant CSS will be merged into a single CSS-in-JS object
 3. Each style will be assigned a unique class and appended to a stylesheet
 4. A string is returned representing all the classes that were created

-In addition to importing oceanwind to generate class names for given shorthand.
-It is reccomended to import two static css files which help normalize styles across browsers.
-These are:
+It is reccomended to import the following css files which help normalize styles across browsers:

 - The Tailwind reset [available here](https://unpkg.com/tailwindcss@1.7.5/dist/base.min.css)
 - The Tailwind prose helper [available here](https://unpkg.com/@tailwindcss/typography@0.2.0/dist/typography.min.css)